 And whatever can be tracked, can be measured and improved.

-Large advertising agencies have been promoting the notion that marketing can’t be quantified and on that premise, they ask their clients to spend more and more on marketing and advertising.
+Large advertising agencies have been promoting the notion that marketing can’t be quantified and on that premise, they ask their clients to spend more and more on b2b marketing and paid advertising.

 That’s good for agencies because they get paid based on their clients’ marketing budgets.
 In plain English, agencies simply pocket a certain percentage of their clients’ advertising budgets, regardless of the success or failure of advertising campaigns.

 We discussed at the beginning of this article that content informs and educates.

 It’s copy that creates action.
 And the presence or absence of that action can be measured.
 And this is how content can be improved.
 We want people to consume (Listen, read or watch) our content and we also want them to take the specific action that the article asks them to take.

 For instance, an article ends by asking readers to download a cheat sheet that is freely available without registration.

 Then the cheat sheet ends by asking readers to download a special report or white paper in the B2B world that requires registration.

 Then the special report ends by asking readers to watch a video that goes into the details of the report’s topics.

 Then the video ends by asking viewers to register for a webinar that goes even deeper into the discussed topics.

 And what do you think sells the next step.